 Lately I’ve been obsessed with the Willey Slide — the 1826 landslide the killed the entire Willey family, innkeepers in desolate but strategic Crawford Notch in the White Mountains, leaving their house intact—now called the Willey House, in the shadow of Mount Willey.
 There, on one hot summer day in the 1970s, I had my first experience with that great American icon, a foot-long hot dog.
 Wrinkled and gamey, with both ends sticking far out the ends of a standard-sized bun, it didn’t sit well.
 I heard the story of the disaster with the morbid fascination of a pre-teen, and prehaps even then I was conscious of the irony of road-food as a typically inappropriate American commemoration of family tragedy.
 The bodies of three of the Willey children were never found.

-The best narrative of the disaster is “The Willey Slide,” by Floyd Ramsey, published in the now-defunct White Mountains literary journal Magnetic North [now, in 2006, no longer online].
+The best narrative of the disaster is “The Willey Slide,” by Floyd Ramsey, published in the now-defunct White Mountains literary journal Magnetic North [the article was for a while online but alas no longer].
 Also, read this grim coda about the Willeys’ dog and one missing child.

 It might interest some to see the Willey children’s demonstrable descent from King Edward III of England: